-This Annual Report on Form 10-K includes the following trademark owned by us: Caladrius[®].
+This Annual Report on Form 10-K includes the following trademark owned by us: Caladrius®.
 This trademark is the property of Caladrius and its affiliates.
 This Annual Report on Form 10-K also includes other trademarks, service marks and trade names owned by us or other companies.
 All trademarks, service marks and traded names included herein are the property of their respective owners.

-OVERVIEW OF THE CELL THERAPY FIELD
+THE FIELD OF CELL THERAPY

 Regenerative medicine is defined as the process of replacing or regenerating human cells, tissues or organs to restore normal function.
 Among the categories of therapeutic technology platforms within this field are cell therapy, tissue engineering, tools, device diagnostics and aesthetic medicine.
-In January 2019, the Alliance for Regenerative Medicine recognized over 906 regenerative medicine companies worldwide, including gene and cell therapy developers and over 1,028 clinical trials.

 All living complex organisms start as a single cell that replicates and then individual groups of cells differentiate (mature into complex cell types), thereby yielding the diversity of organs and organ systems in an adult organism.
 Cell therapy is a process that uses cells to prevent, treat or cure disease, or to regenerate damaged or aged tissue.
-To date, the most common type of cell therapy has been the replacement of mature, functioning cells through blood and platelet transfusions.
-Since the 1970s, marrow and blood and umbilical cord-derived stem cells have been used to restore bone marrow, as well as blood and immune system cells damaged by the chemotherapy and radiation historically used to treat many cancers.
-Today, these types of cell therapies are standard practice world-wide and their associated costs are often reimbursed by insurance.
+Since the 1970s, bone marrow and blood and umbilical cord-derived stem cells have been used to restore bone marrow, as well as blood and immune system cells damaged by the chemotherapy and radiation historically used to treat many cancers.
+Notably, this approach holds curative potential for patients with otherwise fatal conditions.

 There are two general classes of cell therapies: autologous and allogeneic.
 When cells are collected from a person (donor) and transplanted or used to develop a treatment solely for that same person (recipient or patient) with or without modification, the treatment paradigm is known as "autologous" cell therapy.
-Autologous cells offer a low likelihood of rejection by the patient.
+For long-term repair of cardiovascular tissues, evidence indicates that the repair cells must remain in the target tissue for a period of time.
+Since autologous cells are not destroyed by the immune system, autologous cell therapy can be expected to result in long-term residence of the administered cells.
 When the donor and the recipient are not the same individual, the procedures are referred to as "allogeneic" cell therapy.

 Various cell therapies are in clinical development for an array of human diseases, including autoimmune, oncologic, cardiovascular, neurologic and orthopedic diseases, among other indications.
 While no assurances can be given regarding future medical developments, we believe that the field of cell therapy holds the promise to better the human experience and minimize or ameliorate the pain and suffering from many common and often life-threatening diseases.
 The FDA has been investing significant resources into policies and organizational changes to advance the cell and gene therapy fields in recent years through what the agency has labeled its "comprehensive regenerative medicine policy framework," as first announced in late 2017 and incrementally developed since that time through various agency actions.
-Most recently, the FDA stated in January 2019 that it would be adding another 50 clinical reviewers to the group charged with overseeing the clinical investigation, development and review of cell therapy and gene therapy products.